Cryptid Case Files: The Lair of Mythics Guide to Cryptozoology

 Bigfoot & Kin

-The heavyweights of hide-and-seek.
-From the Pacific Northwest’s Sasquatch to the snowy slopes of the Himalayas, these towering, human-like figures have been leaving footprints (and questions) for centuries.
+The heavyweight champions of hide-and-seek.
+From the Pacific Northwest’s Sasquatch to the snowy Himalayan Yeti, the swamp-stalking Skunk Ape, and Australia’s elusive Yowie, towering wildmen have been leaving footprints—and questions—for centuries.

 Cryptid Beasts